-Relevance to the SRA's current policy instrument the RSES - RPO 176: is concerned Project with encouraging LAs to incorporate the "10 Minute Town" concept for their key towns into their Local Transport Plan (LTP); however, it does not provide any implementation assistance or guidance for the completion of this assessment.
+Relevance to the Project

+SRA's current policy instrument the RSES - RPO 176: is concerned with encouraging LAs to incorporate the "10 Minute Town" concept for their key towns into their Local Transport Plan (LTP); however, it does not provide any implementation assistance or guidance for the completion of this assessment.
 With the assistance of a Transport Consultants, SRA have designed a new implementation tool consisting of a framework and methodology for undertaking an assessment of a "10 Minute Town" concept that is attached in Appendix 2.

 This framework was originally inspired by the County of Northeim good practice Revitalization "Ilmebahn" including their comparative analysis and viability assessment framework.
 Their weightings put an emphasis on spatial planning - 20% weighting allocated to spatial planning including transport connectivity and 20% weighting allocated to sustainable mobility with a high emphasis on accessibility.
 This inspired SRA to improve the regions spatial policy instrument the RSES.

-Relevance to the Project In addition, the County of Northeim good practice Citizens Bus Bodenfelde is a community bus service for citizens with mobility difficulties to ensure they can reach local services from their homes - supermarket, doctors, town hall, other transport connections and SRA have used these essential services as the basis of the new implementation tool.
+Relevance to the Project

+In addition, the County of Northeim good practice Citizens Bus Bodenfelde is a community bus service for citizens with mobility difficulties to ensure they can reach local services from their homes - supermarket, doctors, town hall, other transport connections and SRA have used these essential services as the basis of the new implementation tool.

 These good practices were first introduced to SRA at the site visit and staff exchange in Northeim, Germany in June 2019.
 Following a transferability workshop with SRA's stakeholders in October 2019, SRA sought further specific details on this process and in particular a copy of their comparative analysis and viability assessment framework.

 All of the above good practices, Interregional site visits and staff exchanges inspired SRA to improve the policy instrument by developing a new implementation tool including a framework and methodology for assessing the "10 Minute Town" concept for key towns in the Southern region.

-Part 6.
-Nature of the Action in the Southern region.
-Further details on the Interregional learning process are available in
+Further details on the Interregional learning process are available in Part 6.

+Nature of the Action

+SRA with the assistance of a Transport Consultant will create a framework to assist with the implementation of a "10 Minute Town" concept to improve low carbon urban mobility and modal interchange.
+This will be completed by firstly assessing the "10 Minute Town" concept in 3 key towns - Ennis, Carlow and Tralee to establish baseline conditions.
+Using available Census (2016) information, SRA will map current travel patterns of each of these towns.
+This will provide some guidance on current accessibility by mode particularly in terms of access to essential services.